IndexDuo/Flotto/README.md

 The result is updated in the **pdfoutput.txt** file.

 Every time you do **node pdf.js** in you terminal, **pdfoutput.txt** will be updated.

+## How to push my code so it's in the main branch

+do "git push origin main"

+## How to pull the code from another branch so i have the most up-to-date code?

+do "git pull <branch name>"